timsutton/brigadier/README.md

 Additional options shown below.

-## Windows requirements
+## Getting it

-You can find a pre-compiled binary of the most recent [release version](https://github.com/timsutton/brigadier/blob/master/VERSION) [here](https://dl.dropbox.com/u/429559/brigadier.zip).
+You can find a pre-compiled binary for Windows in the [releases](https://github.com/timsutton/brigadier/releases) area.
+This can be useful if you don't already have Python installed on Windows.
 This was built using [PyInstaller](http://www.pyinstaller.org).

-If you'd rather run it as a standard Python script, you'll need [Python for Windows](http://www.python.org/download/releases) (this was tested with the latest 2.7 release) in order to execute the script.

-If you'd rather build it yourself, you can use the included build script.
-It requires [Python](http://www.python.org/download/releases) and the matching version of [pywin32](http://sourceforge.net/projects/pywin32/files).
-It handles downloading PyInstaller for you.
-Simply run it with no arguments, and it will build a zip file in the current working directory:

-`c:\python27\python build_windows_exe.py`
+More details on building it yourself [below](#runningbuilding-from-source-on-windows).

+It can also be run directly from a Git checkout on either OS X or Windows.

 ## Configuration